aerraj/mvc-server/README.md

 - **CRUD Operations:** Execute Create, Read, Update, and Delete operations on user data stored in MongoDB Atlas.

 - **Middleware for URL Decoding:** Integrated middleware ensures proper URL decoding for optimized data handling and secure communication.
+Stores a log of the requests made from the client.

 ## Technologies Used